nyx-ai/stylegan2-flax-tpu/index.md

 * This work is based on Matthias Wright's [stylegan2](https://github.com/matthias-wright/flaxmodels/tree/main/training/stylegan2) implementation.
 * The project received generous support from Google's TPU Research Cloud (TRC).
+* The image datasets were built using the [LAION5B index](https://laion.ai/blog/laion-5b/)